What do you want to do?

 Q. Which investing strategy is the best?

 The best investing strategy depends on your financial goals, risk tolerance, and time horizon.
 Diversifying across investment plans like stocks, bonds, and mutual funds helps reduce risk.
-A balanced approach often yields better long-term results.
+A balanced approach often yields better long-term results for your financial wellbeing.

 Q. What is meant by financial goal?